Our Initiatives

 CIS Academy

-Communities In Schools partners with the Clark and Elko County School District to operate our CIS Academy (known as Fellows Academy in Northeastern Nevada).
+Communities In Schools partners with the Clark and Elko County School District to operate our CIS Academy.
 The CIS Academy is an in-school, dropout prevention program that assists at-risk youth at targeted schools with successfully starting and completing high school.

 CIS Academy students learn behavioral strategies and life skills that are key to success.
 CIS Academy teachers use tutoring and credit redemption programs to help students catch up academically.
 Career exploration and service-learning experiences help students to develop real-life skills and start planning for the future.